 c) Environmental Governance

-d) Stabilization of population
+d) Stabilisation of population

 2. What potential challenges may arise with implementing public participation in environmental decision-making?